pgreze/kounter/README.md

 ### MapWithDefault / MutableMapWithDefault

-This is internals of **Counter / MutableCounter**.
+**Counter / MutableCounter** are internally using these classes.

-This is also an alternative of [withDefault](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/with-default.html) which is a memory efficient way to specify a default value for a Map but sadly, not reflecting this change in its signature.<br/>
+There are also an alternative of [withDefault](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/with-default.html) which is a memory efficient way to specify a default value for a Map but sadly, not reflecting this change in its signature.<br/>